-Pursuant to the Return to the Prairie plan, face coverings that cover the nose and mouth are required on campus when six-foot social distancing from others is not possible.
+Face coverings that cover the nose and mouth are required on campus when six-foot social distancing from others is not possible.
 When inside university facilities, face coverings are required in common areas and in classrooms.

 Employees who are not medically able to tolerate a face covering need to contact Human Resources Officer Tony Lozzi at email@example.com to arrange an appropriate accommodation.

 Employees will be provided additional PPE when work circumstances require.

 UIS will abide by applicable state/university laws, rules and regulations, including collective bargaining agreements.

 Employees who refuse to wear face coverings as set forth in these guidelines or refuse to follow other directives may be subject to disciplinary action.

 Employees are encouraged to consult the UIS COVID-19 homepage for additional information and the latest developments.